Melincourt (novel)

 Melincourt is the second novel of Thomas Love Peacock, published in 1817.
 It is based on the "idea of an orang-outang mimicking humanity" (see James Burnett, Lord Monboddo).
-An orangutan called Sir Oran Haut-Ton is put forward as a candidate for election as a Member of Parliament.
+An orangutan called Sir Oran Haut-ton is put forward as a candidate for election as a Member of Parliament.

+The heroine, Anthelia, is said to have been inspired by Peacock's friendship with Justina Jeffreys, a mixed-race woman from Jamaica who had grown up as the ward of Edward Scott, Bodtalog.